IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/advanced_modeling/material_assignment.rst

 Material Assignment
 ===================

-This section covers how to assign and customize materials in your BIM model using the BlenderBIM Add-on.
+This section covers how to assign and customize materials in your BIM model using the Bonsai.

 Types of Material Definitions
 -----------------------------